ReginalThembaubisi/golden-palms-crm/README.md

 ## Security Notes

+> **⚠️ Demo/Prototype Warning:** This is a demo system.
+Before production use, ensure:
+> - Complete security audit and penetration testing
+> - All default credentials are changed
+> - Proper authentication and authorization are implemented
+> - Input validation and sanitization are thoroughly tested
+> - Security headers and HTTPS are properly configured

 1. **Change Default Password**: Immediately change the default admin password
 2. **JWT Secret**: Use a strong, random JWT secret key
 3. **HTTPS**: Always use HTTPS in production